read_dump file Nstep field1 field2 ... keyword values ...

 Note that atom IDs are not preserved for new dump snapshot atoms added via the add keyword.
 The procedure for assigning new atom IDS to added atoms is the same as is described for the create_atoms command.

-Atom coordinates read from the dump file are converted into absolute, unscaled coordinates, relative to the box dimensions of the snapshot.
-These coordinates may then be assigned to an existing or new atom in the current simulation.
-The coordinates will be remapped to the simulation box, whether it is the original box or the dump snapshot box.
-If periodic boundary conditiona apply, this means the atom will be remapped back into the box if necessary.
-If shrink-wrap boundary conditions apply, the new coordinates may change the current box dimensions.
+Atom coordinates read from the dump file are first converted into unscaled coordinates, relative to the box dimensions of the snapshot.
+These coordinates are then be assigned to an existing or new atom in the current simulation.
+The coordinates will then be remapped to the simulation box, whether it is the original box or the dump snapshot box.
+If periodic boundary conditions apply, this means the atom will be remapped back into the simulation box if necessary.
+If shrink-wrap boundary conditions apply, the new coordinates may change the simulation box dimensions.
 If fixed boundary conditions apply, the atom will be lost if it is outside the simulation box.

-LAMMPS knows how to compute absolute, unscaled coordinates for the snapshot column labels discussed above, e.g. x, xs, xu, xsu.
-If another column label is assigned to the x or y or z field via the label keyword, e.g. for coordinates output by the fix ave/atom command, then LAMMPS needs to know whether the coordinate information in the dump file is scaled or unscaled.
-This can be set via the scaled keyword.
-The value of the scaled keyword is ignored for field x or y or z if the label keyword is not used to assign a column label to that field.
+LAMMPS knows how to compute unscaled and remapped coordinates for the snapshot column labels discussed above, e.g. x, xs, xu, xsu.
+If another column label is assigned to the x or y or z field via the label keyword, e.g. for coordinates output by the fix ave/atom command, then LAMMPS needs to know whether the coordinate information in the dump file is scaled and/or wrapped.
+This can be set via the scaled and wrapped keywords.
+Note that the value of the scaled and wrapped keywords is ignored for fields x or y or z if the label keyword is not used to assign a column label to that field.

-The scaled vs unscaled setting must be consistent for any of the x, y, z fields that are specified.
-If the dump file coordinates are scaled and the simulation box is triclinic, then all 3 of the x, y, z fields must be specified, since they are all needed to generate absolute, unscaled coordinates.
+The scaled/unscaled and wrapped/unwrapped setting must be identical for any of the x, y, z fields that are specified.
+Thus you cannot read xs and yu from the dump file.
+Also, if the dump file coordinates are scaled and the simulation box is triclinic, then all 3 of the x, y, z fields must be specified, since they are all needed to generate absolute, unscaled coordinates.

 To read gzipped dump files, you must compile LAMMPS with the -DLAMMPS_GZIP option - see the Making LAMMPS section of the documentation.